rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

     * commonThresholds = [(5.0,0.0),(10.0,0.0),(60.0,0.0)]: Performance discrimination thresholds may be set for 'ind', 'pref' and 'veto',
     * commonDistribution = ['triangular','variable',0.5]: random number generators of various other types ('uniform','beta') are available,
     * valueDigits = 2 (default): evaluations are encoded as Decimals,
+    * missingProbability = 0.05 (default): random insertion of missing values with given probability,
     * seed= None.

 .. note::

-    If the mode of the triangular districbution is set to 'variable', three modes at 0.3 (-), 0.5 (~), respectively 0.7 (+) of the common scale span are set at random for each coalition and action.
+    If the mode of the *triangular* distribution is set to '*variable*', three modes at 0.3 (-), 0.5 (~), respectively 0.7 (+) of the common scale span are set at random for each coalition and action.